c12i/collinsmuriuki.github.io/_posts/2020-04-14-wasm-tutorial.md

 You can then proceed to build your package again.

-## Implementing Web Assembly on a React app
+## Implementing Web Assembly on a React application

 We are now going to try out our new package on a bare-bones React application to see the integration of Web Assembly and modern front-end technologies at play.